RBGE-Herbarium/RBGE-Herbarium.github.io/docs/data-entry/taxon-form.md

 - Consider searching for the genus only and looking down the resulting list of species in the genus.
 - Some names have been spelled differently in the literature (not just on labels).
 These are considered as orthographic (spelling) variants and should have separate name records.

 ## Checking author

 There are a number of names that are identical but where the author may be different.
 These are not treated as the same name.

 Sometimes, it can be difficult to be sure about these because the author may appear to be different if it’s abbreviated in one version or one of the pieces of the authorship may be missing in one.
 For example, the parenthetical author (the author in brackets) may be missing in IPNI.
+These should not be added as separate names, but the correct version of the name should be used.

 ## Checking status

-The status of the name may be nomenclatural or taxonomic.
+A name will have both a nomenclatural and taxonomic status.

-Nomenclatural status is about whether the name is allowed to be used (legitimate, valid)
+Nomenclatural status is about whether the name is allowed to be used (legitimate, valid).
+It is also used to record if the name has not been found in the literature.

 Taxonomic is about whether people have decided to use it (accepted, synonym)

-In Specify, the status of the name in the Taxon table will be the nomenclatural status.
+In Specify, the status field for the name in the Taxon table will be the nomenclatural status.

 The Taxonomic status of a name is managed through the Taxon tree.